MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-container-create-java.md

 ## Prerequisites

 - This article assumes you already have a project set up to work with the Azure Blob Storage client library for Java.
 To learn about setting up your project, including package installation, adding `import` directives, and creating an authorized client object, see [Get Started with Azure Storage and Java](storage-blob-java-get-started.md).
-- The authorization mechanism needs appropriate permissions to create a blob container.
+- The [authorization mechanism](../common/authorize-data-access.md) must have permissions to create a blob container.
 To learn more, see the authorization guidance for the following REST API operation:
     - [Create Container](/rest/api/storageservices/create-container#authorization)

 ## Name a container